Republic of Argentina v. NML Capital, Ltd.: Background

 Instead, NML Capital brought a collection action against Argentina in Manhattan federal district court.
 Finding that Argentina did have to pay its debt, District Judge Thomas Griesa ordered Argentina to pay plaintiff $2.4 billion and, pari passu, to stop favoring other creditors over NML Capital.

 Argentina responded by pulling its assets out of the United States.
 Seeking to satisfy the judgment order, NML Capital undertook a worldwide search for Argentina's assets, at one point convincing Ghana to seize the Argentine Navy's ARA Libertad and forcing Argentina's president to charter private airplanes to avoid having her state aircraft confiscated.

 As part of its search for attachable assets NML Capital served subpoenas on Bank of America and Banco de la Nación Argentina.
 Argentina moved to quash, claiming that as a sovereign the locations of its assets were immune from discovery.
 Judge Griesa disagreed, ordering discovery on all assets "reasonably calculated to lead to attachable property."
 On Argentina's appeal the Second Circuit affirmed the discovery order.
 Still refusing to comply, Argentina then petitioned for a writ of certiorari from the Supreme Court of the United States, and the petition was granted.
-Arguments were held on April 21, 2014, with Deputy Solicitor General Edwin Kneedler appearing as an friend supporting Argentina and Theodore Olson appearing for the hedge funds.
+Arguments were held on April 21, 2014, with Deputy Solicitor General Edwin Kneedler appearing as a friend supporting Argentina and Theodore Olson appearing for the hedge funds.